-- Debit cards were first introduced to Sri Lanka in 1997. - As at the end of second quarter of 2023, 18 Licensed Commercial Banks, 4 Licensed Specialized Banks and 11 Licensed Finance Companies have been licensed for issuing debit cards.
+- Debit cards were first introduced to Sri Lanka in 1997. - As at the end of the third quarter of 2023, 18 Licensed Commercial Banks, 4 Licensed Specialized Banks and 11 Licensed Finance Companies have been licensed for issuing debit cards.